maljure/splunk_projects/SSH_Analysis/Analysis.md

 | Distinct targets | 58 |
 | First event | 2012-03-16 07:30:11.840 |
 | Last event | 2012-03-17 15:56:33.040 |

-Note the scale relative to the HTTP capture: 7,143 events against 2,048,442.
-SSH is a quiet protocol, and no sampling was required.
-That quietness is analytically useful — 2,380 sessions from a single host is invisible inside two million HTTP requests and unmissable inside seven thousand SSH sessions.

 📷 `screenshots/baseline.png`